junghoon-vans/varst-action/README.rst

 varst-action
 ============

-Github action to replace substitutions in rst file.
+Github action to replace substitutions in rst file using varST_.

 Example workflow
 ================